Spin-Flavor Precession Phase Effects in Supernova: Observability of SFP Phase Effect

-Fig. \ref{fermi dirac} shows a sizable amount of smearing in expected neutrino fluxes at late times.
-As discussed in illustrative examples with the fitted density profiles, the phase effect makes no impact at the early time of $t=1$ s because the matter density is relatively high and flavor eigenstates are close to energy eigenstates.
-However, at later times decreasing density near the neutrinosphere drives energy eigenstates away from flavor eigenstates.
-As a result, neutrinos experience SFP phase effect and end up with significantly smeared energy distributions.
-This is particularly true in the mid-energy region, i.e., around $5-15$ MeV.
-This is due to the fact that the original distributions differ most from each other in this energy region.
-After all, any uncertainties in the survival and transition probabilities make the strongest impact where the distributions differ most.
+Fig. \ref{fermi dirac} tells us that the phase effect makes little impact at the early time of $t=1$ s.
+This is expected because the matter density at the neutrinosphere is relatively high and flavor eigenstates are close to energy eigenstates.
+However, at later times decreasing density near the neutrinosphere drives the initial energy eigenstates away from flavor eigenstates and cause neutrinos to experience a more pronounced SFP phase effect.
+Colored regions are particularly wide around $5-15$ MeV.
+This is due to the fact that the original distributions differ most from each other in this energy region and therefore any uncertainties in the survival and transition probabilities make the strongest impact here.